How to Visit Suva on a Budget

 Colo-i-Suva Forest Park

-If you’re feeling adventurous, epic 360-degree views will be the reward of a climb up Suva’s highest peak, Mount Korobaba.
+If you’re feeling adventurous, epic 360-degree views will be the reward of a climb up Suva’s highest peak, Mt Korobaba.
 Starting behind the cement works in Lami, a rough walking trail leads up through lush forest to a viewpoint overlooking the city and coast.
 The hike is three hours return and has some steep and slippery sections, so wear appropriate footwear!

 Suva City Trail